-12.23.
+13.24.
 The Reserves Strategy is set out in the Section 151 Officer's Statement on the Adequacy of Balances attached at Appendix 2.
-Within the boundaries of this strategy the presentation of the budget reflects proposed net appropriations to earmarked reserves totalling £7.039M for which separate approval is sought.
+Within the boundaries of this strategy the presentation of the budget reflects proposed net appropriations to earmarked reserves totalling £6.915M for which separate approval is sought.
+This includes £5M, £2.5M to replenish each of the Adult Social Care and Children's Social Care Reserves as it is expected that the 2023/24 reserve will be required to fund the forecast in-year deficit.
+The total for both reserves will be fully reassessed once the outturn for 2023/24 is known and will form part of the outturn 2023/24 report to cabinet in June 2024.
 Full details are shown in Appendix 3.